stuarttodd-dev/technical-test-back-end/README.md

 ### Sanctum
 - Added Auth capability (see AuthController)
 - login, register and logout routes
+- Endpoints have been validated with Request classes
 - Can be tested against the /api/stu route.
 - Didn't protect the API routes as to not break the frontend